Excessive Urination In Cats: Why Is My Cat Peeing A Lot?

 What To Do And How To Treat Excessive Urination

-If they rule out serious illness, it’s likely that no changes will be made or recommended.
+No changes will likely be made or recommended if they rule out serious illness.
 It’s just about managing it if there’s nothing seriously wrong, but your vet will make that call.

-At the very least, you’ll know for sure if it’s a serious issue you can address before it gets worse, or if it’s just a bit of an annoyance in an otherwise healthy cat.
+At the very least, you’ll know if it’s a serious issue you can address before it gets worse or if it’s just a bit of an annoyance in an otherwise healthy cat.

-Monitor your cat’s physical needs and habits and head to the vet’s office for an emergency check-up as soon as possible.
-Your vet might need to do thorough examinations before diagnosing your pet, but the doctor is the only one who can properly diagnose your cat and prescribe a proper treatment for the issue at hand.
+Monitor your cat’s physical needs and habits and head to the vet’s office as soon as possible for an emergency check-up.
+Your vet might need thorough examinations before diagnosing your pet, but the doctor is the only one who can properly diagnose your cat and prescribe a proper treatment for the issue at hand.